 All details on the constituent parts of the Pillar 2A assessment are confidential.
-The Bank's) Capital Requirement Ratio (of Pillar 1 and Pillar 2A) of 12.89% per the Supervisory Review and Evaluation Process (SREP).
+The Bank's Capital Requirement Ratio (of Pillar 1 and Pillar 2A) was 12.89% throughout 2022 per the Supervisory Review and Evaluation Process (SREP).

 The ICAAP additionally considers a further Pillar 2B buffer (the PRA buffer) to cover modelled stress scenario impacts.
 The Bank considers a range of stresses and agrees an appropriate buffer, which is not publicly disclosed.